Thursdays

 What can I expect to learn?

-By the end of 8 weeks, you should be comfortable with the following:
+By the end of this course, you should be comfortable with the following:

 Payments options are as follows:

-Payment is accepted by credit card, Venmo, Zelle, Google Pay, and Paypal.
+Payment is accepted by credit card, Venmo, Zelle, and Paypal.

 Tiballi-sensei has been very kind and I appreciate the time she takes on Sundays to have open class sessions for those who have questions.